Fitness Testing

 weights: males use 3 kg, females 2 kg, and all youth the 2 kg power ball.

-description / procedure: The athlete starts in a kneeling position with the back erect, facing the direction they are going to throw.
+procedure: The athlete starts in a kneeling position with the back erect and facing the direction they are going to throw.
 The thighs should be parallel and the knees at the start line.
 Ensure that the toes are pointed backwards, as curled up toes can be used for greater traction.
-Starting with the ball grasped with both hands at the sides, and held out in front of the body.
-The ball is brought to the chest, then in one motion the ball is pushed forward and up (optimally at about 45 degrees).
-Several practices may be required to get the best trajectory for maximum distance.
-You must not throw favoring one arm or rotate about the spine.
-The athlete is permitted to fall forward over the line after the ball is released.
+Starting with the ball grasped with both hands at the sides, and held out and above the head.
+The ball is brought down to the chest as their hips are brought back to the heels, then in one motion the ball is pushed forward and up (optimally between 30-45 degrees).
+A practice trial is allowed to learn the correct movements and get the best trajectory for maximum distance.
+They must not throw favoring one arm or rotate about the spine.
+The athlete is permitted to fall forwards over the line after the ball is released.
 The knees are not to leave the ground.
-Three attempts are allowed.
+Two attempts are allowed, with at least 45 seconds recovery between each throw.

-target population: football, and other sports in which upper body body power is important.
+target population: football, and other sports in which upper body power is important.

 advantages: this test is easy and quick to perform for an individual, with the equipment required relatively cheap.